GLOBAL MARKETS-Dollar, stocks rise as U.S. jobs data boosts taper talk

 By Herbert Lash

-NEW YORK, Dec 6 (Reuters) - Global equity markets surged and the dollar rose against the yen on Friday after stronger-than-expected U.S. jobs data drove confidence in the strength of the economic recovery, even as it boosted the case for scaling back Federal Reserve stimulus later this month.
+NEW YORK, Dec 6 (Reuters) - Global equity markets surged and the dollar rose against the yen on Friday after stronger-than-expected U.S. jobs data boosted the case for the scaling-back of Federal Reserve stimulus later this month.

-The debate over when the Fed starts to reduce the flow of cheap money has dominated markets worldwide for months.
-The main U.S. employment indicator -- nonfarm payrolls -- bolstered the view that the labor market in the world’s biggest economy is on the mend.
+The debate over when the Fed will start reducing the flow of cheap money has dominated trading worldwide for months.
+The main U.S. employment indicator - nonfarm payrolls - bolstered the view that the job market in the world’s biggest economy is on the mend.

 A total of 203,000 jobs were added last month, the Labor Department said, beating expectations of 180,000, while the unemployment rate dropped three-tenths of a percentage point to a five-year low of 7 percent.

-“I don’t think the Fed is in a big rush to do anything drastic in the absence of inflation.
-A few strong jobs numbers do not mean we are out of the woods,” said Michael Marrale, head of research, sales and trading at ITG in New York.

-“That said, we are in a very good spot and we can offset growth with tapering and we come out of this in one piece.”

-Tom Porcelli, chief U.S. economist at RBC Capital Markets in New York, said that rising incomes stand out as even more important than the job gains.
+While job gains were better than expected, rising incomes stand out as more important, said Tom Porcelli, chief U.S. economist at RBC Capital Markets in New York.

 “Wages are strongly driving consumption in this cycle more than any other time.
 Overall wage gains were the most compelling news in this data,” Porcelli said.